cbirdferrer/collatrix/README.md

 Whale1

 ### 4. Output name
 The function will ask you what name you want for the output csv.
 The collated final csv outputted by this function will be named inputname_allIDs.csv.
-If you selected yes for list of specific individuals, a second list containing the subset will be outputed named inputname_IDS.csv.
+If you selected yes for list of specific individuals, a second list containing the subset will be produced and named inputname_IDS.csv.

 ### 5. Location of MorphoMetriX files
 A window will open asking you to select the folder where the MorphoMetriX csvs are saved.